andreyorst/fnl-http/README.md

 The channel itself won't contain the response.
 Instead, it has to be interacted with the `on-response` and `on-raise` callbacks.

-If the body is requested to be a `stream`, the body must be read in asynchronous context.
-By default the `on-response` and `on-raise` callback run in the asynchronous context, but if the response is passed elsewhere it still has to be read in asynchronous context.
+The `on-response` and `on-raise` callback run in the asynchronous context, thus blocking operations should be avoided.

 ```fennel
 (<!! (http.get "http://lua-users.org/"